csys-fresher-batch-2019/sql-anand/README.md

 ## Overview

-  This system manages the fee paid by the students and this authenticates for the efficient processing over auditing by authorities at end the end of each academic year.
+  This system manages the fee paid by the students and this authenticates for the efficient processing over auditing by authorities at the end of each academic year.

 ## Features